arp242/MartinFox/README.markdown

 Notes
 -----
-- Only tested on my Linux system with Firefox 89.
+- Only tested on my Linux system.

+- Needs Firefox 91.

 - You need to modify the toolbar colour if you use a dark theme.
-There's a comment for that (I don't know how to select for this).

 - If you set `browser.compactmode.show`  to `true` in about:config you can select "density compact".
 Dunno how long they will keep this around, but it